Michelle Kasinec, PhD, LPC, ACS, CAADC

 Dr. Michelle Kasinec is the founder of GLIO Counseling Group and a Licensed Professional Counselor, with an Advanced Addictions Specialist Certification.
-Dr. Michelle is an active member of the National Board of Certified Counselors.
+Dr. Michelle is an active member of the National Board of Certified Counselors and an Approved Clinical Supervisior.
+She obtained her supervision training at The Mentoring Institute and also holds the credential of Mentoring Institutes Trained Superviosr (MITS).
 She is fully licensed in Michigan, as well as a licensed online telehealth provider in Florida and trained in outpatient mental health and rehabilitation settings.
 She provides counseling to individuals, couples, and . families experiencing psychological and social difficulties.
 Her diverse clinical work has provided her the knowledge and experience required to work effectively with all age groups.
 Dr. Michelle has extensive experience working with depression, anxiety, women’s issues, and adolescents.
 She has a special interest in working with couples.

 Dr. Michelle is an interactive, solution-focused therapist.
 Her therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
 She integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion and understanding, she works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.